127 Hours: Plot

 Throughout the days, Aron becomes desperate and depressed and begins hallucinating about escape, relationships, and past experiences, including his family and his former girlfriend, Rana.
+He also imagines going to the party he was invited to and having fun.
 During one hallucination, Aron realizes his mistake was that he did not tell anyone where he was going or for how long.
 Aron has a vision of his future son on the sixth day, spurring his will to survive.
 He fashions a tourniquet from CamelBak tube insulation and uses a carabiner to tighten it.
 Then, using his knowledge of torque, he breaks the bones in his arm and, using the multi-tool, slowly amputates it.
 Aron then wraps the stump to prevent exsanguination and takes a picture of the boulder before rappelling down a 65 ft rockface.
 He then finds some rainwater collected while descending down, drinks the stagnant water due to dehydration, and continues.
 He spots a family on a hike in the desert and calls for help.
 They give him water and alert the authorities; a Utah Highway Patrol helicopter brings him to a hospital.

-A textual epilogue reveals that years later, Aron got married and had a son.
+Years later, Aron gets married and has a son.
 He also continues climbing and always leaves a note telling his family where he has gone.